Toygarr/Toygarr/README.md

 * I study and research for behavior, neurobiology and neurophysiology in Tactile Research Laboratory at Boğaziçi University.
 * Specifically, work on spinal cord injuries and gait analyses of rats.
-* I'm a senior student in Computer Science at Yildiz Technical University.
+* I'm a senior student in Computer Engineering at Yildiz Technical University.

 I try to find my true love in the [Path of Neuroscience](https://github.com/Toygarr/neuroscience).
 This repository includes my pains, tears and lots of knowledge to help you find a way to start neuroscience as a non-bio background individual.
 I mostly update daily or in a few days.